AdobeDocs/experience-platform.en/help/landing/ai-assistant.md

 >[!IMPORTANT]
 >
 >* *AI Assistant uses an automated chatbot.
-Your use of this automated chatbot constitutes consent that the personal information you provide in the chat session will be collected, used, disclosed, and retained by Adobe and service providers acting on Adobe's behalf in accordance with the [Adobe Privacy Policy](https://www.adobe.com/privacy/policy.html).
-Please do not provide sensitive personal information (such as financial or health information) in the chatbot.*
+Your use of this automated chatbot constitutes consent that the information you provide in the chat session will be collected, used, disclosed, and retained by Adobe and service providers acting on Adobe's behalf in accordance with the terms of Adobe's Customer Feedback Program (as amended).
+Please do not provide any personal information about yourself or other parties (including your name or contact information) in the chatbot.*
 >
->* *AI Assistant is integrated with Azure OpenAI, and your chatbot inputs are shared with Azure and may be used to improve chatbot performance.
-Please note that for AI Assistant to work, you must have read access to data within the service*
+>* *Your AI Assistant chatbot inputs may be retained for up to 18 months and used to improve chatbot performance.
+Before accessing AI Assistant, you must have read access to data within the service.*

 >[!BEGINSHADEBOX]